Sceptre/sceptre/docs/_source/docs/stack_config.rst

 Jinja logic is applied) and **"resolve time"** (phase 6, when resolvers are resolved).
 You cannot use a resolver via Jinja during "render time", since the resolver won't exist or be ready to use yet.
 You can, however, use Jinja logic to indicate *whether*, *which*, or *how* a resolver is configured.
-You can also use resolvers like ``!substitute`` to interpolate resolved values when Jinja isn't available.
+You can also use resolvers like ``!sub`` to interpolate resolved values when Jinja isn't available.

 For example, you **can** do something like this: